cyrusimap/cyrusimap.github.io/_sources/imap/reference/manpages/configs/imapd.conf.txt

         When set, the Cyrus NNTP server will add the header(s) specified in the **newsaddheaders** option to each incoming usenet article.
-        The added header(s) will contain email delivery addresses corresponding to each relevent newsgroup.
+        The added header(s) will contain email delivery addresses corresponding to each relevant newsgroup.
 If not set, no headers are added to usenet articles.

     .. endblob newspostuser